photo/developer/Readme.markdown

 Now that everything is set up you should be able to load a browser and go to [http://local.photo](http://local.photo).

+To use MySql you can enter the following information.

+1. Host - _localhost_
+1. Username - _root_
+1. Password - (empty)
+1. Database - _photo_

 ----------------------------------------

 ### Troubleshooting